 "Effects" or "impacts" mean changes to the human environment from the proposed action or alternatives that are reasonably foreseeable and have a reasonably close causal relationship to the proposed action or alternative, including those effects that occur at the same time and place as the proposed action or alternative and may include effects that are later in time or farther removed in distance from the proposed action or alternative.

-["EIS"] "Environmental disclosure document" means an [informational document] an environmental assessment or an environmental impact statement prepared in compliance with [the environmental quality commission's rules and regulations implementing] HRS Chapter 343.
+["EIS" means an informational document prepared in compliance with the environmental quality commission's rules and regulations implementing HRS Chapter 343.]

 "Emergency permit" means a special management area emergency permit as defined in HRS Section 205A-22.